aridjayarecipes/cutesrecipes.web.app/content/post/1847-easiest-way-to-make-super-quick-homemade-baked-brown-sugar-soy-sauce-pink-salmon-fillets.md

 1. Place one piece of aluminum foil in a pan and place one salmon fillet on top of the foil, fold the sides straight up.
 Season salmon with total seasoning and lemon pepper.
 Repeat the process with other salmon fillet.
 1.
 1. Add about 5 squirts of soy sauce to a small bowl and microwave for about 1-2min.
 Take it out and add 1tsp butter, stir in the butter until melted, add brown sugar, until you get a perfect balance of soy sauce and the sweet taste of brown sugar, slightly more sweet tasting, than the soy sauce.
 Or to taste.
 Then add in the 1 tsp honey, stir until everything is well mixed together and dissolved into the sauce mixture.
 If you have to, you can heat it more, to dissolve the butter or sugar better.
 1. Pour sauce mixture over the pink salmon fillets.
-Make sure the sides of aluminum foil are folded straight up, so that the sauce doesn't spill out.
+Make sure the sides of aluminum foil are folded straight up, so that the sauce doesn&#39;t spill out.
 1. Carefully fold down edges, covering up the salmon, do not press them down to much, or the sauce spills out.
-1. Bake at 350 for 25 minutes, don't forget to preheat oven before hand, sometimes I forget to preheat and have to wait, until the oven preheats, before I can put it in.
-When the fat starts coming out of the salmon, you know it's done.
+1. Bake at 350 for 25 minutes, don&#39;t forget to preheat oven before hand, sometimes I forget to preheat and have to wait, until the oven preheats, before I can put it in.
+When the fat starts coming out of the salmon, you know it&#39;s done.

 Sometimes I like to just leave the fillet.
 Whisk together the brown sugar and Dijon mustard in a small bowl; spoon mixture evenly onto top of salmon fillets.
 Use honey instead of brown sugar, add some soy sauce, use dry prepared mustard and you have the exact recipe that Windsor Court Grill Room uses for their Honey All Reviews for Salmon with Brown Sugar Glaze.
 Bake the salmon until becomes a lighter pink, almost opaque in color.
 Easy Sheet Pan Brown Sugar Baked Salmon and Vegetables, a light southern Sugar: Brown sugar adds a hint of sweetness but also helps with the caramelization process.